graphicore/varla-varfo/explorations/calibrate/index.md

 * print proofing/designer preview.
 We can help reducing paper wastage!
+* proofing for optical size font designs on screens will be very much welcome.
 * Effective web proofing by correctly scaling to actual e.g. phone-screen sizes.
 * optical size proofing for type design